rehierl/node-tree-outliner/3-2-0-design-3.md

 served in any particular order.
 Subsequent runs will produce different results (e.g. different number of nodes for a specific section).
 Because of that, all siblings would have to belong to a type-2 section.
-Consequently, type-2 sectioning nodes would not be much different to type-1 sectioning nodes.
+Consequently, type-2 sectioning nodes would be similar to type-1 sectioning nodes.

 <!-- ======================================================================= -->
 ## derived statements